 There’s something deeply personal about food.
 It nourishes, comforts, connects—but for millions of people, it also becomes a source of fear, guilt, and struggle.
-Eating disorders aren’t about vanity or self-control.
-They’re complex mental health conditions with real physical consequences, often hiding in plain sight behind “clean eating,” fad diets, or sudden weight changes.
+Eating disorders aren’t about vanity or willpower.
+They’re complex mental health conditions rooted in deep emotional and psychological causes, not simply a lack of discipline.

 In a culture obsessed with body image, it’s easy to miss the signs or brush off symptoms as discipline or dedication.
 But make no mistake—when your relationship with food starts controlling your life, it’s a red flag worth noticing.